-Of the five elements, I see a healthy sleep pattern as the most important.
+Of the five elements, a healthy sleep pattern is perhaps the most important.
 This is because sleep is linked to the other elements in an unavoidable way.
 When we get inadequate or poor quality sleep, we tend to lose the ability to concentrate as well as lose our self-control.
 This can negatively impact your mood, social life, dietary choices, and exercise quality.

 Diet and exercise, while not quite as influential as sleep, are also of great importance.
 Poor eating and drinking habits can cause obesity, mood swings, and poor athletic performance.
 Inadequate exercise can cause pain and stiffness, insomnia, and depression.
 Healthy dietary patterns support healthy exercise and vice versa.